If you want to contribute to the culture and create your own dedicated Kaillera Server see here

 +Ping / FrameDelay

 Ping is How Fast you're internet connection connected to the servers host.
 This is what determines the frame delay of emulating any game online.
-N64 games typically run at 30 or 25 fps(frames per second), so a single frame delay to an experienced player will be noticable.
+N64 games typically run at 30 or 25 fps(frames per second), so it's not as bad but a single frame delay to an experienced player will be noticable.

 *This is calculated connetion's Ping/FrameDelay for Emulinker Servers (Kaillera)